nelsonsantos22/betOnTheLine_api/README.md

 $ cd api
 $ dotnet add package MySqlConnector
 ```
-Change "password" field on "appsettings.json" file to your mySql password
+Change "password" field on "appsettings.json" file to your mySql password, as you can see below
 ```shell
 "DefaultConnection": "server=127.0.0.1;user id=root;password=CHANGE_HERE;port=3306;database=betontheline;"
 ```